Understanding Asset Classes

 A group of similar investment vehicles is referred to as an asset class.
 Different classes or types of investment assets, such as fixed-income investments, are classified based on their financial structure.
 They are typically traded in the same financial markets and are governed by the same rules and regulations.

-Here a five categories in which asset classes are divided:
+Here are five categories in which asset classes are divided:

 Stocks or equities – Equities are shares of ownership issued by publicly-traded companies.
 They are traded on stock exchanges such as the Nigerian Exchange (NGX).
 You can potentially profit from equities either through capital appreciation (a rise in the share price) or by receiving dividends.
 The asset class of equities is often subdivided by market capitalization into small-cap, mid-cap, and large-cap stocks.